-Final dividends are recognised as a liability when they are approved by the shareholders of the Company in a general meeting.
+Final dividends are recognised as a liability when they are approved by the shareholders in a general meeting.
 Proposed final dividends are disclosed in the notes to the financial statements.

-Interim dividends are simultaneously proposed and declared, because the Company's articles of association grant the Directors the authority to declare interim dividends.
+Interim dividends are simultaneously proposed and declared, because the Company's memorandum and articles of association grant the directors the authority to declare interim dividends.
 Consequently, interim dividends are recognised immediately as a liability when they are proposed and declared.